surifirstpin/biplus_documentation/docs/SavedReports.md

 ## Privacy & Share Option

-To securely save and share the dashboard for better team collaboration.
+Bi+ securely save and share the dashboard for better team collaboration.
 - **Report Name** identifier to save the report ( BiPlus allows all the special character, but does not  support any spaces ).
 - **Title**  label for the report the way you want it to appear.
 - **Info** any specific information about the report.